manoelaferronato/Teacher-Absences/README.md

 ## Overview

 This repository contains scripts and documentation for cleaning, merging, and analyzing a database of teacher absences in São Paulo’s state schools.
 My goal is to estimate the relationship between teacher absenteeism and student dropout.
-In particular, I aim to address whether the effect differs between civil-srevant and contract teachers and across urban versus rural schools.
+In particular, I aim to address whether the effect differs between civil-servant and contract teachers and across urban versus rural schools.

 ## Research Questions & Hypotheses